fleetdm/fleet/README.md

 ## License
 The free version of Fleet is available under the MIT license.
 The commercial license is also designed to allow contributions to paid features for users whose employment agreements allow them to contribute to open source projects.
 (See LICENSE.md for details.)

+> Fleet is built on osquery, nanoMDM, and Nudge.
+Huge props to Mike Arpaia, Ted Reeves, Victor Vrantchan, Jesse Peterson, Erik Gomez, the osquery TSC, and everyone who contributes to the ecosystem.
+Thank you for making it easier to build better tools.